cef62/css-modules-compiler/docs/setup.md

 The module can be

 * invoked from `cli`
-* invoked from an npm script
+* invoked from a npm script
-* executed directly from nodeJS modules or gulp tasks
+* executed directly from Node.js modules or gulp tasks

 See the [Quick Start](./quick-start.md) page for more details.